bettermarks/renovate-config/README.md

 ```
 What it does:

-It extends the following presets:
+It includes the following presets:
 - [`config:base`](https://docs.renovatebot.com/presets-config/#configbase)
   just making the defaults explicit:
   - `:separateMajorReleases`